Hypothermia: Symptoms, Causes and Treatment

 This may come as a surprise because alcohol keeps you warm inside, it still causes more heat to escape the body.

-Therefore, people who drink often do not even shiver to regulate their body temperature.
+Therefore, people who drink often do not even shiver to regulate their body temperature and can develop accidental hypothermia.

 Your body does not tolerate cold as well when you are exhausted.
 Therefore, if you are tired from adventure or any other activity, you are likely to not battle the cold that well.